open-edge-insights/eii-core/README.md

   ** Note**: *HDDL was tested with OpenVINO 2020.4 on Ubuntu 18.04 with kernel version 5.3.0-62-generic*

+  * In case one notices shared memory error with OpenVINO 2020.4 on Ubuntu 18.04 with kernel version above 5.3 please downgrade the kernel version.
+The ION driver could have compatibility issues getting installed with kernel version above 5.3

   * Please verify the hddldaemon started on host m/c to verify if it is using the libraries of the correct OpenVINO version used in [build/.env](build/.env).
 One could enable the `device_snapshot_mode` to `full` in $HDDL_INSTALL_DIR/config/hddl_service.config on host m/c to get the complete snapshot of the hddl device.

   * Please refer OpenVINO 2020.4 release notes in the below link for new features and changes from the previous versions.